-Provides opportunities to perform nursing care under the guidance of a registered nurse preceptor, integrating previous knowledge, skills, and experience.
-Reinforces critical thinking, decision making, and skills in the beginning registered nurse roles of provider of care, manager of care and member of the profession.
-Prerequisites: NURS 262 with a grade of "Pass"
+Prepares students for autonomous nursing practice by providing opportunities to perform nursing care under the guidance of a registered nurse preceptor, integrating previous knowledge, skills, and experience.
+Reinforces critical thinking, decision making, and performance of nursing skills in the beginning registered nurse roles of provider of care, manager of care and member of the profession.

-Prerequisites: NURS 262 with a grade of "Pass"
+Prerequisite: NURS 262 with a grade of "pass" Concurrent requirement: NURS 253